-- 5. Life Insurance Proceeds, if the Policy is Properly Structured, are Not Subject to Income Taxes Under IRC Sec.
-101. - 6.
-The Taxpayer Could Save Much of His Unified Credit to Assist With a Step-up in Basis at Death and Refrain From Any Additional Gifting Strategies Except as Are Necessary to Pay For the Life Insurance, Which Will Offset Any Estate Taxes Due at Death of the Taxpayer. - 7.
+- 6. The Taxpayer Could Save Much of His Unified Credit to Assist With a Step-up in Basis at Death and Refrain From Any Additional Gifting Strategies Except as Are Necessary to Pay For the Life Insurance, Which Will Offset Any Estate Taxes Due at Death of the Taxpayer. - 7.
 Whether Taxpayers Live Past Their Collective Life Expectancies or Live a Shortened Life Expectancy, the Comparative Outcome Under the Proposed Plan is Very Advantageous.

-Please see attached Schedule 20.
+Please see attached Schedule 15.
 Over time, substantial wealth will be transferred from Ian and Inez Insurance to their children and future descendants because of the power of the estate freeze and the power of indirectly paying the income taxes for the benefit of their family using the intentionally defective grantor trust technique.
 However, both for the estate freeze and for the inherent power in paying future income taxes to work, a substantial period of time is required.